-With a tenancy in common group loan, how is each owner’s payment determined?
+With a TIC group loan, how is each owner’s payment determined?

-Each co-owner’s tenants in common group loan payment is determined by the amount of the group loan he/she is responsible to repay.
+Each co-tenant’s group loan payment is determined by the amount of the group loan he/she is responsible to repay.
 When the TIC is first formed, each owner’s down payment is subtracted from his/her purchase price to determine how much of the group loan that owner is responsible to repay.
-The difference between a co-owner’s purchase price and down payment, often called the co-owner’s loan amount or loan share, is divided into the total amount of the group loan to determine the co-owners loan percentage.
-The co-owner’s loan percentage determines how much of the monthly payment on the group loan that co-owner must pay.
+The difference between a co-tenant’s purchase price and down payment, often called the co-tenant’s loan amount or loan share, is divided into the total amount of the group loan to determine the co-tenant’s loan percentage.
+The co-tenant’s loan percentage determines how much of the monthly payment on the group loan that co-tenant must pay.